hqbk/boilerplate-static/README.md

 ## More info
 This is just a quick setup of [Middleman](https://middlemanapp.com) and [Webpack](http://webpack.github.io).
 Checkout the documentation for those projects for more info on how to create a sick website with this.

-## To do
-- Configure webpack to do optimized builds